halostatue/enviable/README.md

 [Dotenvy][dotenvy] or [Nvir][nvir] and provides robust value conversion like [jetenv][jetenv].

-Enviable 1.5 fixes several bugs, adds `:upcase` conversion for `atom` and `safe_atom` conversions, and adds the ability to configure the default behaviour for boolean case folding.
+Enviable 1.7 adds support for `timeout` conversion on Elixir 1.17 or later.

 ## Usage